IHE/RAD.IRA/input/pagecontent/rad-x9.md

 ### 2:3.X9.1 Scope

-This transaction is used to send accepted events to all subscribers that subscribed to the events.
+This transaction is used to send notification events to subscribers.

 ### 2:3.X9.2 Actors Roles